Private Equity Analyst Roles: The Best Way to Skip Investment Banking?

 Why Become an Analyst Rather Than Joining as an Associate?

-And now to the punch line: is there a good reason to start as a Private Equity Analyst directly out of undergrad rather than working in investment banking and then joining as an Associate?
+And now to the punch line: is there a good reason to start as a Private Equity Analyst directly out of undergrad rather than working in investment banking and then joining as a Private Equity Associate?

 We partially answered this question in the investment banking vs private equity article; to summarize, it’s a good idea only if: